Skip to main content

 PROGRAM DESCRIPTION

-The Bachelor of Arts with a major or minor in Peace and Conflict Studies (PACS) is an interdisciplinary and applied program that focuses on conflict transformation with a special focus on local indigenous and community content.
+The Bachelor of Arts with a major or minor in Peace and Conflict Studies (PACS) is an interdisciplinary and applied program that focuses on analyzing conflicts and learning skills for conflict transformation.

-In addition to analyzing conflict and peace strategies in the classroom, you learn practical skills and get hands-on experience in conflict transformation and reconciliatory work that promotes equality, justice, and equitable access to and ownership of resources.
+In addition to analyzing conflict and peace strategies in the classroom, you learn practical skills to implement these strategies and test them through field work opportunities.

 The program:

-• empowers you to be proactive global citizens by focusing on positive communication and understanding between cultures.
+• empowers you to be proactive global citizens by focusing on dialogue and peaceful communication, and understanding between cultures.

-• assumes the equality of all human beings and promotes the notion that empathy, equality, and mutual respect foster the optimal conditions for social, intellectual, and personal development.
+• assumes the equality of all human beings and promotes the notion that empathy, equality, and mutual respect foster the optimal conditions for personal, social, communal, and international understanding, diplomacy, and peaceful relations.

 • promotes intercultural dialogue in the Fraser Valley and abroad.
-The core courses bring the diverse peoples of the Fraser Valley into face-to-face dialogue that is centred on conflict and peacebuilding.
+Program courses and activities often bring the diverse peoples of the Fraser Valley into face-to-face dialogue that is centred on conflict and peacebuilding.

-• provides you with in-depth case studies to expand analysis to global contexts.
-You learn from international peace practitioners, and have the opportunity to develop workplace skills and engage in peacebuilding field work.
+• provides you with analytical skills related to local and international conflicts and case studies.
+Students learn from international peace practitioners, and have the opportunity to develop workplace skills and engage in peacebuilding field work.

 View program outline in the UFV Academic Calendar